How to win injury compensation claims when liability is in dispute

 Reply

-Hi I had a slip and fall in b&Q in June 2022 we’re the celling was leaking and there was no wet floor sign or bucket under the leak so I slipped and fell and got injured on on my knee and my back slipped disc and they are Denying there at fault I have four witnesses at the time even a lady that works in B&Q but still Denied.
+Hi I had a slip and fall in b&Q in June 2022 where the celling was leaking and there was no wet floor sign or bucket under the leak.
+I slipped and fell and got injured on on my knee and my back, slipped disc, and they are Denying they’re at fault.
+I have four witnesses at the time, even a lady that works in B&Q but they still denied liability.

 Ian Morris